Niemiljm/it3038c-scripts/Project3/README.txt

     "pip install requests"
     "pip install pprint"
     "pip install schedule"
+3. Wherever you installed python, you will need to copy and paste the praw.ini file from there to your wtwbbot working directory.
-3. Within the wtwbbot.py file, change the following: user_agent="Your Name Here", client_id="Your ClientID Here", client_secret="Your Secret Code Here", username="USERNAME",
+4. Within the wtwbbot.py file, change the following: user_agent="Your Name Here", client_id="Your ClientID Here", client_secret="Your Secret Code Here", username="USERNAME",
     password="PASSWORD"
-4. You can also change the subreddits that are queried by changing: subreddit1 = reddit.subreddit("SUBREDDIT NAME WITHOUT /r/")
+5. You can also change the subreddits that are queried by changing: subreddit1 = reddit.subreddit("SUBREDDIT NAME WITHOUT /r/")
-5. Lastly, to submit posts to your own subreddit, change the subreddit tag to the name of your subreddit. cross_post = submission.crosspost(subreddit="YOURSUBREDDIT", title= submission.title, send_replies=True)
+6. Lastly, to submit posts to your own subreddit, change the subreddit tag to the name of your subreddit. cross_post = submission.crosspost(subreddit="YOURSUBREDDIT", title= submission.title, send_replies=True)

 If all is well and configured properly, you should be able to run the code.